 This combination of injuries could potentially occur if you experience a nasty fall, perhaps from height.
 It might also happen if you are involved in a road accident, whether you are in a car or other vehicle, or if you are hit while crossing the road.
 A cyclist who is struck by another vehicle might also suffer multiple injuries like these.

 Obviously, experiencing these injuries together is more problematic than simply having one of them.
 You cannot move around very easily and in fact some people might be confined to a wheelchair for a time.
 A lot depends on whether you can wear a boot for your broken leg, which could mean you could put some weight on it to walk around a bit.

 See if you could claim a compensation award

 So, if you have suffered a broken arm and leg at the same time in the past three years, you could still make a claim for compensation.
 If a third party caused the accident that left you with those injuries, it is not too late to find out more.

-If you call 0800 689 0500 now (or 0333 500 0993 from your mobile), you can find out whether a no-win, no-fee claim could be lodged for you with the help of Accident Advice Helpline.
+If you call 0800 689 5659 now, you can find out whether a no win no fee claim could be lodged for you with the help of Accident Advice Helpline.
 We have a team of experienced personal injury lawyers who can take on claims at no risk to you.
 They will keep you apprised of all developments as the claim progresses, so you will never be left in the dark about your situation.